andrino-meli/ParSPL/README.md

 # ParSPL
-ParSPL is a code generator to **parallelise repeated solutions of a sparse linear systems** on an embedded platform.
+ParSPL is a code generator to **parallelise repeated solutions of a sparse linear systems** on embedded platforms.
 In a nutshell it is used to extract parallelism from the SpTRSV kernel in a preprocessing step.
 You want it if you can trade-off **low compile-time with high runtime performance**.